The Best Self-Monitored Alarm SystemsBy - 04/10/2017

 Home alarm systems can be monitored or unmonitored.
 With monitored security systems, you typically sign a contract and pay a monthly fee to have someone watch your back 24/7.
 With self-monitored or unmonitored home security, you’re responsible for calling for help should the need arise.
-There is also “do-it-yourself” home security, which refers to monitored systems which are self-installed, and no contract systems which provide monitoring without a contract.
-(Check them out here.)
+There is also “do-it-yourself” home security, referring to monitored systems which are self-installed, and no contract systems which provide monitoring without a contract.

-Obviously, there are pros and cons to all four approaches, but if you’re here, I will assume you’ve decided to go the self-monitored route.
+Obviously, there are pros and cons to all four approaches.
+However, if you’re here, I will assume you’ve decided to go the self-monitored route.

 Why You Should Trust Us

 I’ve been in the technology business since 2003.
 I’ve been a technology reviewer since 2013 specializing in home security and smart home technology.
 I’ve tested multiple self-monitored systems including abode, eTiger, Scout, iSmartAlarm, SimpliSafe, SmartThings v1, SmartThings v2, Piper, Armorax, SkyLink, Oplink, and dozens of security cameras.
 I’ve also attended multiple Consumer Electronic Shows in Las Vegas as well as other trade shows where I’ve had hands-on experience with self-monitored systems such as MyFox, Insteon, and more.